Antzee1/100-days-of-code/readme.md

 ### Day 39 - Monday 12.02.2018<br>Tango website project: modal boxes!
 <img src="./images/log-day-39-di-sarli-popup.gif" alt="GIF showing the Di Sarli timeline with the new modal boxes"/>
 <br/><br/>
 Started looking at how to make modal boxes to display song information for each year on the tango orchestra timelines.
 I found two options that involved JavaScript and one that is pure CSS.
-I dissected both JavaScript options and almost made it work, but had some problems with since I don't know how to apply the code to more than one div.
+I dissected both JavaScript options and almost made it work, but had some problems with since I don't know how to apply the code to more than one div.<br/><br/>
 So I'm using the CSS option for now, and later I'll figure out if there's a way of doing it with JavaScript (and also without repeating lots of code) (I'm sure there is).
 Also need to find out what's best for fast page load; CSS or JavaScript.
 Am super excited about the CSS version, though.
 Learnt a bit about modal boxes today, and some small CSS things as well, like putting overflow: scroll on the modal window.  ✅<br/>

 ➡️ Modal box resources:<br/>